RisingStack/react-easy-state/README.md

 - Safari: 10 and above
 - Edge: 12 and above
 - Opera: 36 and above
-- React native is not yet supported
+- React Native is not yet supported
 - IE is not supported

+This library is based on non polyfillable ES6 Proxies.
+Because of this, React Native and IE support is not possible as of now.
+This may change in the future, if these platforms add ES6 Proxy support.

 ## Performance